Kafune/devops-wkopdr-3/README.md

 sequenceDiagram
     participant dt as Delivery team
     participant vc as Version control
-    participant but as Build & unit tests participant aat as Automated acceptance tests
+    participant but as CI Pipeline
-    participant uat as User acceptance tests
-    participant r as Release
+    participant r as Container Registry
     activate dt
     dt->>vc: Check in
     deactivate dt